South & St. Johns (from Marsa Ghalib Port)

 Middle ReefNortherly reef face slopes to 30m, then plummets vertically to much greater depths.
 Hard coral gardens on the east and west corners with acroporas, brain and salad coral.
 Fun dive on the south side through the shallow labyrinth of caves, tunnels and passages.
 Groupers, puffers and sweetlips.

 This trip takes you to some of the best diving the Red Sea has to offer.
 Here the diving is less arduous so it's a trip for those who want to see the best but have a more relaxed time while doing so.
 Sailing to the southernmost reefs, you'll depart from Marsa Ghalib Port and dive some sites to the South before sailing overnight to your southernmost point in the St. John's area.
-Depending on weather and marine life sightings in recent weeks, we may sail to the Southernmost islands of Rocky and Zabargad, or we'll moor instead in the vast reef system of St John's to begin the adventure in the South.
+Depending on weather, government approval and marine life sightings in recent weeks, we may sail to the southernmost islands of Rocky and Zabargad, or we'll moor instead in the vast reef system of St John's to begin the adventure in the South.

 When leaving Marsa Ghalib the route can sometimes take in a dive at Abu Dabab on the first or last day.
 Often spoilt for choice, your guides will pick sites that they know to be the best for the time of the year and can find excellent alternatives should the weather affect the normal route.
 Although the distances are long, where possible we travel overnight so, as a 21 plus route, our aim is to get as many dives in as possible at some of the most impressive reefs.
 Below are some of the highlights.